Grosse Pointe Woods, Michigan

 Grosse Pointe Woods is a city in Wayne County in the U.S. state of Michigan.
-The population was 16,135 at the 2010 census.

-The city is a northeastern suburb of Metro Detroit and shares a small southern border with the city of Detroit.
-It is part of the Grosse Pointe collection of cities and the only one without a waterfront on Lake St. Clair.
+One of the five "Grosse Pointe" suburbs of Detroit, Grosse Pointe Woods is located roughly 12 mi east of downtown Detroit.
+As of the 2020 census, Grosse Pointe Woods had a population of 16,487.

 History

 While initially settled over a century ago, much of the city in its current form was built in the middle of the 20th century, particularly around and just after World War II, distinguishing Grosse Pointe Woods from older portions of Grosse Pointe.

 The city was originally incorporated as the Village of Lochmoor in 1927 from the last unincorporated portion of Grosse Pointe Township.
 The village annexed the Stanhope-Allard strip of land from what was then Gratiot Township in 1931.
 The village changed its name from Lochmoor to Grosse Pointe Woods in 1939, but didn't incorporate as a city until 1950.